 Rather than wait until I have the perfect course or workshop ready to launch, I need to realize that perfect is now, and 80% complete surpasses 100% of “never done at all”.

-Can’t take credit for this one.
+I can’t take credit for this one.
 “Don’t Take it Personal.”
-In the early days of my training and education career, my peers and I attended a year long corporate training university.
-It consisted of a set of courses focused on taking potential trainers and turning them into top notch training professionals.
-The T3 included a series of month long courses at the corporate university, lots of co-teach and solo training opportunities with daily team feedback and evaluations.
-Whenever we received an evaluation from the lead trainers that was less than stellar, we would console each other after class.
+In the early days of my training and education career, my peers and I attended a year-long corporate training university.
+It consisted of a set of courses focused on taking potential trainers and turning them into top-notch training professionals.
+The T3 included a series of month-long courses at the corporate university, lots of co-teach and solo training opportunities with daily team feedback and evaluations.
+Whenever we received an evaluation from the lead trainers that were less than stellar, we would console each other after class.
 Invariably one of the trainer candidates would say “DTIP – a gentle reminder that it is isn’t always personal, and you can choose your reaction and subsequent action.